 The impression of a well-designed objet d’art is further enhanced thanks to its textile-looking strap, which is in fact crafted from specially treated grey calfskin.
 It is attached to the wrist with a titanium deployment buckle, which makes the gadget even more comfortable.

 The pricing is predictably high.
-In Europe the watch will retail at approximately €33,500 (give or take local taxes,) which makes it as expensive as similarly specced timekeepers crafted from 18-carat gold.
+In Europe, the Transforma Rivages will retail at approximately €33,500 (give or take local taxes,) which makes it as expensive as similarly specced timekeepers crafted from 18-karat gold.
 In return, however, you get a beautiful self-winding mechanism and a nicely designed case.
 I frankly think that this is a nice bargain if you can afford one.

 Photos: Parmigiani Fleurier